An international student is any student who is not a citizen or permanent resident of the United States.

 Complete the online application for admission and pay the $50 non-refundable application fee.
 The application fee can be submitted online by credit card, or mailed to the office by check or money order drawn on a U.S. bank.
 Upon submitting your application, you will receive an email confirming your application was received.

-The priority scholarship deadline for the fall or summer semester is December 15, however applications will be accepted until April 15.
+The application deadline for the fall semester is July 15.
 The deadline for the spring semester is October 1.

 Step 2: Submit all Official Transcripts